Bron-y-Gader Bunkhouse, Bron-y-Gader Outdoor Centre, Llanbedr-y-Cennin, Conwy, LL32 8UT

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available only to groups and is on the Duke of Edinburgh's Award page, the Cambrian Way, the Hostels with Camping map and the .
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park and is available only to groups.
+It is on a dark sky area, the Duke of Edinburgh's Award page, the Cambrian Way and the Hostels with Camping map.

 MapView Nearby Hostels

 Temporary closure of Bron-y-Gader due to COVID-19 ( Coronavirus )